yactouat-reboot/serfa-gcp-tp3/README.md

 6. we rebuilt our Docker app' image
 7. we checked in the browser if the database error has disappeared, and it has !

+### trying Firebase locally

+- for testing, we want to write something to Firebase every time the page is loaded
+- we use a development branch (we don't want to push the code online)
+- we run `docker compose watch`:
+  - we can access the `nodejs` container at all times
+  - every time we run `npm run build`, the site is updated